Scotby: Sport

 The village has its own cricket club, Scotby Cricket Club.
+The town also has a football team called Scotby FC and they play in the Carlisle Sunday league division.

 Transport

 There was formerly a railway station on the Tyne Valley Line, however the station was closed in 1959, before the Beeching Axe.
 The Settle-Carlisle Railway also runs through the village and Scotby also had a station on this line until 1942.